Property Tax Rates

 Learn more about why you pay school taxes by visiting the Province of BC's website.

 Taxes Collected for Other Government Agencies

 The other government agencies, listed below, get a portion of their annual revenue from property taxes.
 To reduce the administrative costs of billing and collecting these other taxes, the City includes these levies on the tax notice we send to property owners each year.

 City Council has no control over the levies from other government agencies.
 We also do not control the way the levies are distributed to properties in the City.

 Solid Waste Rates

 Solid Waste rates are billed annually on the Property Tax Notice.
-Please refer to the Consolidated Fees and Charges Bylaw No. 1532-2006, Schedule "L" - Solid Waste Collection for other rates and charges.
+Please refer to the Consolidated Fees and Charges Bylaw No. 1532-2006, Schedule "L" - Solid Waste Management for other rates and charges.